yakout/yakout.github.io/_posts/2021-02-27-java-challenge.md

 I found this intersting challenge while I was reading an article on Linus Åkesson [site](http://www.linusakesson.net/), It attracted my attention, and I spent hours trying to figure it out until I successfully did!
 It was worth it.

+---

 Here is my explanation to the program, and my thought process.

+:warning: Try to figure this out by yourself first
+{: .notice--warning}

 I am not a fan of Magic Numbers so first thing that took my attention were these numbers `1073741824`, `30`, `53`, `55`.